BozoDel/LoveKnowsNoBorders/README.md

 It's the second part of newin and oldin that's complicated.
 When used, if a *text* parameter is defined, then that text is displayed.
 Otherwise, it generates text based on other parameters.
 The text generation is already complex for English, and it could be hell to recreate for other languages.
 This translation workflow takes the much simpler route of defining the *text* parameter in **every** occurrence of those templates.
 The translator won't have to worry about doing that manually, it'll all be automated.

 If you wish to translate the doc of each template, just add */doc* to the template's address.
-But again, this is not necessary
+But again, this is not necessary.